numical/whispers/docs/google-sdk-on-mac.md

 # google-sdk install (mac)

-(read from top to bottom, action form bottom to top)
+(read from top to bottom, action from bottom to top)

 ## google-sdk
 * download and extract